 Defend justice.
 Protect our community

 Get ready for a great future in the Force, or take your newfound knowledge and apply it to a career in the criminal and community justice systems, corrective services, border protection, intelligence, security and fraud management or forensics.
 What about child protection, probation and parole, or social work?
 An investigative role in the corporate or government sector?
-This course will get you where you want to be.
+This program will get you where you want to be.

 When you successfully complete the 12-month diploma from The College, you gain guaranteed entry into the second year of the Bachelor of Policing at Western Sydney University.